MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-overview-content.md

 ### Storage-intensive workloads

-For large WordPress installations, it may become necessary to use a storage solution with a higher IOPS class and low latency, in order to accommodate the storage requirements.
-It's important to select a persistent storage solution that offers a Read&Write-Many mode, as the storage will be shared between all nodes.
+Large WordPress installations can ben storage intensive.
+In these scenarios, you should use a storage solution with a higher IOPS class and low latency to accommodate the storage requirements.
+It's important to select a persistent storage solution that offers a Read&Write-Many mode since all the nodes share the storage.

 One of the storage solutions meeting these requirements is [Azure NetApp Files](/azure/azure-netapp-files/).
 In addition to these capabilities, Also, Azure NetApp provides extra features such as data protection, backup and restore, cross-region replication and disaster recovery.